 The Elders Program Coordinator, prior to care provider services being authorized, will do an “Assessment for Services.”
 There will be a guideline related to the “Assessment for Services” to calculate the maximum number of hours authorized dependent on the level of care required.
 Assessments will be updated when there is a change in health or, at a minimum, every 6-months.
-The assessment measures the level of need by a point system that translates into hourly.
+The assessment measures the level of need by a point system that translates into hours allocated.

 The services must be for personal tasks the Elder is unable to perform on their own and is not being covered by the State or other programs.
 If an Elder is in need of extensive or medically trained care, they will be required to apply for State assistance prior to services being authorized through the Elders Title VI program.

 - Chore Services: This will include items such as yard work, heavy cleaning and running errands.
 Delivering, cutting and stacking firewood will also be considered a chore service if it is at least one cord.

 - Homemaker Services: This will include basic home upkeep like laundry, dishes, vacuuming, cleaning of floors and the bathroom.
 Assistance in taking medications, personal care and cooking is also a homemaker service if it does not require medically trained personnel.